the harsh sound of a duck

 Time (Apr 6, 2012)

-form a queue, form a line, stand in line
+form a line or stand in line

 up in orderly lines in Taipei and other cities islandwide after polls opened at 8 a.m.